 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Professor FitzGerald was educated at Oxford (PPE, BA 1968) and Cambridge (Economics, PhD 1972).
-In between he worked for The Economist.
-He was Assistant Director of Development Studies at Cambridge (1973-80) and then Professor of Development Economics at the Institute of Social Studies, The Hague.
-During the 1980s he also served as economic adviser to the Government of Nicaragua on secondment from the Kingdom of the Netherlands.
+Professor FitzGerald comes from an Irish and English background and was educated at Oxford (PPE, BA 1968) and Cambridge (Economics, PhD 1972).
+He was first employed by The Economist; was Assistant Director of Development Studies at Cambridge until 1979; then Professor of Development Economics at the Institute of Social Studies, The Hague (part of Erasmus University Rotterdam).
+During the 1980s Valpy also served as economic adviser to the Government of Nicaragua on secondment from the Kingdom of the Netherlands.

 Valpy returned to Oxford in 1992 to join what was then Queen Elizabeth House and which he helped transform into the Oxford Department of International Development.
 He was Director of the Finance and Trade Policy Research Centre 1992-2006; Tutor for Admissions 2000-5; Head of Department 2007-12; and REF Coordinator 2012-14; finally retiring in 2014.
 He is now a Professorial Fellow Emeritus of St Antony's College Oxford.

-Valpy FitzGerald's current research interests include the determinants of capital flows to developing countries (particularly the effect of uncertainty on the asset demand schedule), international taxation issues and their relation to income inequality and Latin American economic history.
-He is also preparing a history of QEH/ODID framed by the post-colonial transformation of the University.
+Valpy FitzGerald's current research interests include the reform of international taxation (on both corporate profits and personal wealth), the macroeconomics of income inequality in the Kaleckian tradition, and the long-run economic history of Latin America.
+He is also writing a history of QEH/ODID framed by the post-colonial transformation of the University.

-Since retirement Valpy and Angelines have divided their time between Oxford and Andalucía, where they grow olives and keep horses.
-A somewhat charitable valedictory biography may be found in John Toye ‘Valpy FitzGerald: radical macroeconomist of development’ Oxford Development Studies Vol 45 No 2, June 2017 pp. 116-124.
+Since retirement Valpy and Angelines live between Oxford and Andalucía, where they grow olives and almonds.
+A somewhat charitable valedictory biography may be found in John Toye ‘Valpy FitzGerald: radical macroeconomist of development’ Oxford Development Studies https://doi.org/10.1080/13600818.2017.1311851.